frizop/frizop/README.md

 I'm Nathan, thanks for visiting my github page!

-- 🔭 I'm excited about puppet and automation
+- 🔭 I'm excited about kubernetes and automation
 - 💬 Ask me about comics!
 - 📫 How to reach me: `finger $(whoami)`
 ```